gustavomazevedo/TaskDemo/README.md

 TaskDemo
 ========

-a simple demo of using Tasks in .NET 4.0 for Asynchronous programming
+a simple demo, using Tasks in .NET 4.0 to access Spotify API